 In some cases, you may receive the following error when you use RDP to connect to a Windows Server domain member host or domain controller:

 The following problems may occur if you connect to the DC using a non-administrator account:

 - You are trying to connect to the server console (using the

 mstsc /adminmode).
 This connection mode is only allowed for administrators.
-Try to connect to the server using mstsc.exe client in normal RDP mode (without
+Attempt to connect to the server with the mstsc.exe client in normal RDP mode (without

 - It is possible that there are already two active RDP sessions on the host (By default, no more than two concurrent RDP sessions can connect to a Windows Server without an RDS role deployed).
 You can get the list of active sessions and logged-on users on the remote computer by using the command:

 You cannot end other users’ sessions without administrator permissions.
 You must wait for administrators to release or end a session;

 - Restricted Admin mode or Windows Defender Remote Credential Guard is enabled on the Windows Server host